 Abaya On Ice: Two Qatari Women Iceskating.
 Doha City Center Mall, Qatar, Aug 2017.

-Ah Paris (capital of la France), its grosses pétasses… Paris as romantic as a finger in the a**
+Ah Paris (capital of la France), its grosses pétasses… Paris so romantic as a finger in the a**

 Chinese-American actress Chloe Bennet voices for equal rights in Hollywood.
 (People’s Daily, China)

 “Hollywood… wouldn’t cast her with a last name that made them ‘uncomfortable.’”
 Everything that sounds foreign makes an American uncomfortable.

 U.S. is the major Western country with least media correspondents abroad.
 Adamantly isolationist in their heads and yet interventionist in fact!
 My source: “U.S. citizens are generally at a disadvantage in understanding foreign policy.
 Some is due to indifference because of its two protective oceans.
 Some arises from the extraordinary fact that the United States, the world’s only superpower, has fewer correspondents permanently stationed in foreign capitals than any other major Western nation.
 The result for U.S. media is a remarkably small pool of expertise on foreign culture and politics within their own organizations.”
 (Ben H. Bagdikian, The New Media Monopoly, 2004)

 En su libro de 2006 ‘Historia general de al-Andalus’ niega [Emilio González Ferrín] la invasión islámica de 711 y la Reconquista.
 (Ibn Maher Kabak)